Gas Laws & their influence on Natural Gas Flow Measurement

 For any natural gas flow measurement instrument to provide accurate gas flow, gas laws must be considered, including Boyle’s Law, Charles’ Law, Avogadro’s Law, Gay-Lussac’s Law, Combined Gas Law, and the Ideal Gas Law.
 By doing so, we can see how temperature, pressure, and volume impact gas instrumentation.

-The amount of force pressing on a particular area is known as pressure and is expressed in a variety of units, such as psi (pounds/inches2), atmospheres, bars, mm of Hg, inches of water, and pascal (Pa).
+The amount of force pressing on a particular area is known as pressure and expressed in various units, such as psi (pounds/inches2), atmospheres, bars, mm of Hg, inches of water, and pascal (Pa).

 P Î± 1/V or P1V1 = P2V2

-Boyle’s Law suggests that when the temperature of the gas is constant, the relationship between the pressure (P) of a given mass is inversely proportional to the volume (V).
+Boyle’s Law suggests that when the gas’s temperature is constant, the relationship between the pressure (P) of a given mass is inversely proportional to the volume (V).
 In other words, if the pressure doubles, the volume is reduced by half.
-Alternately, if the pressure is cut in half, the volume of gas is doubled.
+Alternately, if the pressure is half, the volume of gas is doubled.

 V Î± T